-The correct steps for successfully leading teams are challenging and so they’re often missed.
-Highly motivated, problem-solving teams are a key reason for every project success.
-These teams are committed to the goal and to completing their assignments on time and within budget.
-The proven techniques you’ll learn here include:
+A highly motivated, problem-solving team is a key reason for every project success.
+These teams are committed to completing their assignments on time and within budget so the project goal is met.
+The proven techniques for leading teams to success include:

 - selecting the right team members